lstanard/american-spoon/readme.md

 - Pages/sections that need responsive layout fixes:
 	- Desktop header (fully expanded and condensed)
 	- cart.html (minor fixes)
-	- catalog-request.html (minor fixes)
+	- login.html (increase point at which items go to 2 column)
 	- stores.html (assigned to NS)

 - Recipe (single) page:
 	- Place icons (get from JW)
 	- Click ingredient name, tooltip pop-up with view product and add to cart (confirm before)

-- Fix JS functionality breaking because of jRespond breakpoints
+- Fix JS functionality breaking because of jRespond breakpoints (product page suggested products)

 #### Low priority: ####

+- Can we perform a quick font audit and see if there are places where we could reduce the number of fonts being loaded on a page?
+	- Example: Recipes category page is loading at least 9 different font sets

 - Home page Instagram feed (hold until further feedback)